meroyalbotdiscord/Me-royal-docs/EMBED-MESSAGE.md

 ## Me Royal Embed Message Docs.

-### This Is Help In Welcome Message, Good Bye Message, Custom Command, YouTube Notification.
+### This Is Help In Welcome Message, Good Bye Message, Custom Command, YouTube Notification, Level Up.

 __This Is Help You That How To Write In Welcome Message and Many More.In easy way.__